MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 #### 4) Relationships

-This year wouldn't be much happier without the support of my family and partner.
-There's nothing more important than having a strong relationship with everyone you love.
+This year wouldn't be much happier without the support of my family and my partner.
+There's nothing more important than having a strong relationship with them and everyone you love.

 Cherish every moment.
 Always keep your principles intact.
+Be confident and happy.
 Avoid toxic people.
-Be happy.

 ## Final Words